How can I make my pet’s last day special?

 Speak to your veterinarian

 In veterinary medicine, euthanasia is an option for our patients, but it is a double-edged sword.
 Ending suffering is a wonderful gift, but owners often question whether the time is right.
 Most veterinarians will not say, “The time is now,” and instead will guide you toward your own decision.
 Your veterinarian can offer physical exam and diagnostic test findings, a prognosis, and a timeline of disease progression, but then, armed with the medical evidence, only you can decide the right time.
-You see your pet daily, and only you can tell whether she’s having more bad days than good, whether she’s declining or holding steady, and if she’s simply tired and ready to let go.
-However, by following the 2016 AAHA/IAAHPC End-of-Life Care Guidelines, your veterinarian will guide you every step of the way, helping you judge your pet’s quality of life and offering additional treatment or options for your beloved companion.
+You see your pet daily and only you can tell whether she’s having more bad days than good, whether she’s declining or holding steady, or if she’s simply tired and ready to let go.
+Following the 2016 AAHA/IAAHPC End-of-Life Care Guidelines, your veterinarian will help judge your pet’s quality of life and offer additional treatment options.

 Reach out for support

-Losing a pet is hard, whether you’ve been together since she was a tiny kitten or puppy, or since you rescued her when she was older.
+Losing a pet is hard, whether you’ve been together since she was a newborn or you rescued her when she was older.
 Veterinarians often hear secret confessions that the pet is the most-loved family member, and they understand her passing is difficult.
 If you’re struggling with grief, reach out to your veterinary team, pet-loss support groups, or grief hotlines.
 Also, many veterinary schools offer pet-grief counseling services.

 Assess your pet’s quality of life